 A phase of minor, dominantly dextral strike-slip faulting in western and southern Tasmania affects rocks as young as 100 Ma and pre-dates normal faulting in the Derwent Graben (Berry and Banks, 1985).
-It is interpreted as due to a short period of dextral transtension (lateral east-side south plus apart movement) during continental separation of Australia and Antarctica.
+It is interpreted as due to a short period of dextral transtension (lateral east-side south movement plus separation) during splitting of Australia and Antarctica.